<?xml version="1.0" encoding="UTF-8"?>

 <link>https://affordablehousinginitiative.org/articles/impact-fees-housing-affordability.html</link>

-<description>The average impact fee hit $16,394 per new home in 2024 — adding nearly $20,000 to the purchase price and pricing out over three million first-time buyers.
-A free-market analysis of a hidden government housing tax that no one is talking about.</description>
+<description>The average impact fee hit $16,394 per new home in 2024 — adding nearly $20,000 to the purchase price and pricing out over three million first-time buyers.</description>

 <category>Policy Analysis</category>